MicrosoftDocs/dynamics365smb-docs/business-central/finance-recurring-invoicing.md

 Cons: for each new customer you need to create a new job and add lines to recurring journal.

-For more information, see [create job journal lines](/projects-how-record-job-usage#to-create-job-journal-lines-manually) and [create multiple job sales invoices](/projects-how-invoice-jobs#to-create-multiple-job-sales-invoices)
+For more information, see [Create job journal lines](projects-how-record-job-usage#to-create-job-journal-lines-manually) and [Create multiple job sales invoices](projects-how-invoice-jobs#to-create-multiple-job-sales-invoices)

 ## Create multiple invoices based on recurring sales lines
-If you often need to create sales and purchase lines with similar information, you can set up standard lines that you can then insert on recurring sales and purchase documents, for example, for recurring replenishment orders.
+If you often need to create sales and purchase lines with similar information, you can set up recurring sales lines that you can then insert on recurring sales and purchase documents, for example, for recurring replenishment orders.
-You can use the **Create Recurring Sales Invoices** batch job to create sales invoices according to standard sales lines that are assigned to the customers and with posting dates within the valid-from and valid-to dates that you specify on the standard sales lines.
+You can use the **Create Recurring Sales Invoices** batch job to create sales invoices according to recurring sales lines that are assigned to the customers and with posting dates within the valid-from and valid-to dates that you specify on the recurring sales lines.

-Pros: same recurring lines can be reused for multiple customers.
+Pros: same recurring lines can be assigned to multiple customers.
 You can define period of validity for the recurring sales lines for specific customer.
 You can assign multiple recurring lines to the same customer and all of them will be included into invoice.

-Cons: system will use actual prices and discount for items, trying to find best combination, that gives minimal price.
-There is no way to set fixed prices.
-Only for G/L Accounts.
+Cons: There is no way to set fixed prices for items as system will use the actual prices and discount valid on document date, trying to find best combination, that gives minimal price.

-For more information, see [Create Recurring Sales and Purchase Lines](/sales-how-work-standard-lines)
+For more information, see [Create Recurring Sales and Purchase Lines](sales-how-work-standard-lines)

 ## Recurring invoices with service contract
 A service contract contains the service contract agreements between your customers and your company.
 A service contract includes service level agreements and the service items that you service as a part of the contract.